AaronStGeorge/skills/README.md

 >
 >   –Terry Pratchett

-This repo holds a tempalte for agent workspace.
+This repo holds a template for agent workspace.
 Clone with `git clone git@github.com:AaronStGeorge/ws-template.git <project>-ws`, and clone what you're working on into `sources`.
 Then you're off to the races!
-Except rather than horses, it's agents zipping around -- consuming tokens, farting carbon, and hopefully doing something useful.
+Except rather than horses, agents are zipping around — consuming tokens, farting carbon, and hopefully doing something useful.

 ## Layout